nkoster/qrcodeapi/README.md

 which is a JSON object, that contains a base64 encoded PNG, that presents a QR code, that contains a string "https://example.com".

-For testing, you can easily create a URI with this command:
+For testing, or for script based logic, you can easily create a URI with this command:

 ```
 node -e "console.log(encodeURIComponent('https://example.com'))"